763-784-3000

 Do Dave’s Floor Sanding and Installation wax hardwood floors?

-No. We specialize in oil-based and water-based finishes because their quality is so high, and they give you an easy-to-maintain floor with superior beauty.
+No. We specialize in oil-based and water-based finishes because their quality is so high, and they give you an easy-to-maintain hardwood floor with superior beauty.

 We have perfected the “art” of sanding and custom staining on all species of hardwoods for three generations.
 Serving the Twin Cities area for 40+ years, we are dedicated to helping your tired hardwood floors regain their youthfulness.